What is a target date fund?

 Who provides target date funds for my65+?

-With my65+, you can choose from nine BlackRock target date fund options, all of which are highly diversified and less costly than the average Canadian mutual fund.i The key difference among the nine different target date fund options lies in the target retirement year that each fund has been constructed for and thus the corresponding asset allocation mix.
+With my65+, you can choose from ten BlackRock target date fund options, all of which are highly diversified and less costly than the average Canadian mutual fund.i The key difference among the target date fund options lies in the target retirement year that each fund has been constructed for and thus the corresponding asset allocation mix.
 BlackRock’s target date funds are a simple way to invest for retirement.
 The benefits of choosing to grow your retirement savings by investing it in a target date fund includes:

 - Having access to a diversified asset allocation for as long as you are invested in the fund, helping you avoid overly risky or excessively conservative investments of your retirement savings with minimal effort on your part and at a low cost